hscasn/saas_stringasaservice/README.md

 # SAAS - String As A Service
-An amazing application that takes input and spits out output
+An amazing application that takes numbers as input and spits out strings as output

+Example:
+Input: 42
+Output: "42"

 Decimals are not supported